kddnewton/kddnewton.github.io/_posts/2017-08-23-infrastructure-as-code-with-humidifier-reservoir.md

 title: Infrastructure as code with humidifier-reservoir
 ---

 A little more than a year ago we made the [first commit](https://github.com/localytics/humidifier/commit/f051578) to the gem that eventually became [humidifier](https://github.com/localytics/humidifier).
-It’s [evolved quite a bit](https://github.com/localytics/humidifier/releases) in the last year, including integrating AWS’ [resource specification](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) which had the side-effect of greatly stabilizing the API.
-Here at Localytics, we’ve been using `humidifier` in myriad ways, including managing our AWS infrastructure, launching and configuring new servers, and aiding in refactoring our network ACLs for better security (to name a few).
+It's [evolved quite a bit](https://github.com/localytics/humidifier/releases) in the last year, including integrating AWS' [resource specification](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) which had the side-effect of greatly stabilizing the API.
+Here at Localytics, we've been using `humidifier` in myriad ways, including managing our AWS infrastructure, launching and configuring new servers, and aiding in refactoring our network ACLs for better security (to name a few).

 Today we are open-sourcing [humidifier-reservoir](https://github.com/localytics/humidifier-reservoir), a tool for building AWS infrastructure using `humidifier` and simple configuration files.
-This tool has evolved out of our continued effort to streamline our infrastructure while maintaining the configurability that we’ve worked hard to build into `humidifier`.
+This tool has evolved out of our continued effort to streamline our infrastructure while maintaining the configurability that we've worked hard to build into `humidifier`.
 Below are descriptions and examples on why we built `humidifier-reservoir` and how you can integrate it into your workflow.

 ## Flexibility

 First and foremost, we originally built `humidifier` with [flexibility in mind](http://eng.localytics.com/humidifier-cloudformation-made-easier/).
 Previously we had evaluated other excellent tools like [Terraform](https://www.terraform.io/), [Ansible](https://www.ansible.com/), and [SparkleFormation](http://www.sparkleformation.io/).
 All of these tools work well and are well-supported by the community; however, we wanted something that was both more tightly integrated with [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and that also allowed us more configuration options that were specific to AWS.

 When working with humidifier, we found that it was great for dynamic infrastructure - or, infrastructure that changed regularly (e.g., auto-scaling groups for new application versions and their associated target groups).
 The weakness, however, came from static infrastructure.
-When we used `humidifier` to create AWS components that weren’t changing regularly, we ended up duplicating a lot of the functionality in infrastructure configuration tools, with even more boilerplate.
+When we used `humidifier` to create AWS components that weren't changing regularly, we ended up duplicating a lot of the functionality in infrastructure configuration tools, with even more boilerplate.

 In order words, the flexibility of `humidifier` was outweighed by the burden of having to write everything in code.
 We ended up determining that the best way forward was to take the best of both worlds - the flexibility of `humidifier` with the simplicity of non-code configuration files.
 That resulted in the birth of `humidifier-reservoir`.